tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 <br>

-## Why I Cube {#why-i-cube}
+## Why Cubing {#why-cubing}
 ---
-I picked up cubing as a fun puzzle at ten.
-Over time, it has become one of my favorite hobbies.
-Nevertheless, it is more than just solving a piece of puzzle.
-It is an iterative process of learning, understanding, and practing.
+Speedcubing is more than solving a piece of puzzle.
+It is an iterative process of learning new concepts, practing various algorithms, and understanding their functions.
 Most importantly, it brings source of inspiration to keep challenging ourselves and pushing our limits.

 <br>